actoron/jadex/docs/mkdocs-ng/docs/tutorials/bdiv3/03 Using Plans.md

 In this exercise we will use a plan for translating words from English to German.
 Create a new TranslationBDI.java file by copying the file from the last lecture.

-## Creating the Plan
+## Exercise B1: Creating a Plan

-Create a new file called TranslationPlan.java responsible for a basic word translation with the following properties:
+Create a new file called *TranslationPlan.java* responsible for a basic word translation with the following properties:

 -   Content of the plan class:

 ```java
 @Plan